GitGuardian/py-gitguardian/README.md

 poetry add pygitguardian
 ```

+## Examples

-Check [examples/content_scan.py](examples/content_scan.py) for an example usage of the API.
+Check [examples/](examples/) for an example usages of the API.

 ### Dependencies

-Py-gitguardian depends on these excelent libraries:
+Py-gitguardian depends on these excellent libraries:

 - `requests` - HTTP client
 - `marshmallow` - Request (de)serialization and input validation